whohensee/SeeChange/docs/overview.md

  - preprocessing: dark, bias, flat, fringe corrections, etc. For large, segmented focal planes, will also segment the input raw data into "sections" that usually correspond to individual CCDs.
    This process takes an `Exposure` object and produces `Image` objects, one for each section/CCD.
- - extraction: find the sources in the pre-processed image.
+ - extraction: find the sources in the pre-processed image, measure their PSF, cross-match them for astrometric and photometric calibration.
-   This process takes an `Image` object and produces a `SourceList` object, and also a `PSF` object.
+   This process takes an `Image` object and produces a `SourceList`, a 'PSF', a 'WorldCoordinates', and a 'ZeroPoint' object.
- - astro_cal: astrometric calibration, i.e., matching the detected sources' positions to an external catalog, and fitting the WCS solution that maps image pixel coordinates to "real world" coordinates on the sky.
-Generally we use Gaia DR3 as the reference catalog.
-   This process uses the `SourceList` object and produces an `WorldCoordinates` object.
- - photo_cal: photometric calibration, i.e., matching the detected sources' fluxes to an external catalog, and fitting the photometric zero point (ZP) that maps the instrumental fluxes to the intrinsic brightness (magnitude) of the stars.
-   We can use Gaia DR3 for this matching, but this can be configured to use other catalogs.
-    This process uses the `SourceList` object and produces a `ZeroPoint` object.
+   The astrometric and photometric steps were integrated into "extraction" to simplify the pipeline.
+   The WorldCoordinates object is a WCS solution that maps image pixel coordinates to sky coordinates.
+   The ZeroPoint object is a photometric solution that maps instrumental fluxes to magnitudes.
  - subtraction: taking a reference image of the same part of the sky (usually a deep coadd) and subtracting it from the "new" image (the one being processed by the pipeline).
-   Different algorithms can be used to match the PSFs of the new and reference image (we currently implement HOTPANTS and ZOGY).
-This process uses the `Image` object, along with all the other data products produced so far in the pipeline, and another `Image` object for the reference (this image comes with its own set of data products) and produces a subtraction `Image` object.
+   Different algorithms can be used to match the PSFs of the new and reference image (we currently implement ZOGY, but HOTPANTS and SFFT will be added later).
+ - This process uses the `Image` object, along with all the other data products produced so far in the pipeline, and another `Image` object for the reference (this image comes with its own set of data products) and produces a subtraction `Image` object.
  - detection: finding the sources in the difference image.
    This process uses the difference `Image` object and produces a `SourceList` object.
    This new source list is different from the previous one, as it contains information only